Last updated on November 25th, 2020

 10. Protein-Rich Veggies

-But one has to make sure that they do not consider these veggies as their only protein source because it might not meet your daily dosage.
+But one has to make sure that they do not consider these veggies as their only protein source because they might not meet your daily dosage.

 But if you will use these vegetables as a snack combined with other protein-rich foods, it’s a good option.
 You can try veggies like:

-- Kale: It offers 2 g of protein/cup
+- Kale: It offers 2 g of protein/per cup

 - Broccoli stalk: A medium stalk of broccoli comprises around 4 g of protein

-- Mushrooms: Medium (5 ) mushrooms caters 3 g of protein
+- Mushrooms: Medium (5 ) mushrooms cater 3 g of protein

 11. Seitan (the best plant-based protein for vegans)